 This program is designed for undergraduate students of agricultural sciences, economics and business administration, environmental studies, nutrition science, and students generally interested in food and sustainability studies.
 It further aims to provide students with a unique opportunity to develop global citizenship through awareness and understanding of cultural diversity abroad.

-Although no prior study of the language is required, you will enroll in the appropriate level of the "Florence Experience" course (I,II,III,IV), in which you will learn Italian in the classroom and through direct contact with many aspects of Italian culture.
-To see what credit you will receive for these courses, please visit the Florence AG Course Equivalency List.
+Although no prior study of the language is required, you will enroll in the appropriate level of the "Florence Experience" course [I (IT 099), II (IT 002), III (IT 003), IV (IT 299), V (IT 399)], in which you will learn Italian in the classroom and through direct contact with many aspects of Italian culture.

 As part of the program, you will participate in a series of study tours and field experiences, taking you out of the classroom and into direct contact with the people and places where food is made.
 You will have the opportunity to learn directly from Italian farmers and producers, processors, sales and marketing professionals and chefs.
 This innovative educational format is a key element in the learning experience provided by the program.Study tours and field experiences range from one to five days, and fall into two categories: